James Harry Lacey: Battle of Britain

-On 30 August 1940, during combat over the Thames Estuary, Lacey shot down an He 111 and damaged a Bf 110 before his Hurricane was badly hit by enemy fire.
-His engine stopped and he decided to glide back to the airfield at Gravesend in his stricken aircraft, rather than bail out into the Estuary.

-A highly successful August was completed when he destroyed a Bf 109 on 31 August.

-On 2 September 1940, Lacey shot down two Bf 109s and damaged a Do 17.
-He then shot down another two Bf 109s on 5 September.
-During a heavy raid on 13 September, he engaged a formation of Kampfgeschwader 55 He 111s over London where he shot down one of the bombers that had just bombed Buckingham Palace.
+On 24 August Lacey flew a total of eight sorties.
+On the second of these he shot down a Junkers Ju 88 medium bomber over Ramsgate and damaged a Do 17.
+The engine of his Hurricane was damaged in the fourth sortie of the day and he had to set it down at Lympne for it to be repaired.
+He destroyed a Bf 109 near Hawkinge on 29 August and the next day during combat over the Thames Estuary, he shot down an He 111 and damaged a Bf 110.
+However, his Hurricane was badly hit by enemy fire.
+His engine stopped and he decided to glide back to the airfield at Gravesend in his stricken aircraft, rather than bail out into the Thames Estuary.
+On the last day of the month, he destroyed a Bf 109 over Hornchurch.
+On 2 September, Lacey shot down two Bf 109s and damaged a Do 17.
+He then shot down another two Bf 109s over the Isle of Sheppey on 5 September.
+During a heavy raid on 13 September, he engaged a formation of He 111s over London where he shot down one of the aircraft that had just bombed Buckingham Palace.
 As he could not find his airfield in the worsening visibility, he then bailed out of his aircraft, sustaining slight injuries.